hipe-eval/HIPE-2022/_pages/tasks.md

 <span style="color:orange">**Important:**</span> Teams **cannot use any additional data from the primary data projects** than the material available via HIPE-2022 train/sample/dev sets and released in the HIPE-2022-data repository for training their system.
 But they can use annotated data from any other project.
 The principles of trust and academic integrity apply.

-Below is an overview table, check the **generic HIPE-2022-data [README](https://github.com/hipe-eval/HIPE-2022-data/blob/main/README.md)** for more information on format, tagging scheme and mapping, as well as the participation guidelines.
+Below is an overview table, check the **generic HIPE-2022-data [README](https://github.com/hipe-eval/HIPE-2022-data/blob/main/README.md)** for more information on version history, format, tagging scheme and mapping, as well as the participation guidelines.

 HIPE-2022 data is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].